ascottix/crossword-grid/README.md

 ```

 there are three horizontal words (`foo`, `bar`, `arcade`) and only five 2-letter vertical words, because there is a divider between the `f` and the `k`.

+Dividers can be used in creative ways, check for example Mosaic and Sudoku in the [gallery](https://ascottix.github.io/cwgrid/gallery.html).

 ### Encrypted crosswords